dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 However, to get some idea how Dockerfile works we still need to give you some basic understanding of it.

+We have already mentioned that Dockerfile allows you to build Docker images.
+It's a simple text file which contains a series of instructions on how to build your image.

 You might be surprised how simple it is to work with a Dockerfile.
 If you are familiar with Linux command line interface then you basically already know how to write a Dockerfile.